 - VA loans can help you buy a home with no down payment.
 Perhaps you think you are not ready to buy a house because you have not saved up a down payment.
 However, one of the major advantages of a VA loan is that you can buy a house with little or no money upfront.
 The most important things you need are okay credit and a reliable income to meet your ongoing loan payments.

 - VA loans allow you to avoid paying for Private Mortgage Insurance (PMI).
 PMI is not insurance that protects the homeowner -- it protects the mortgage lender.
 Because the government guarantees VA loans, this insurance is not necessary.
 Avoiding paying for PMI can save you money month after month.

-- Getting a VA loan does not prevent you from shopping for the best rate.
+- Going through the VA home loan process shouldn't prevent you from shopping for the best rate.
 Were you planning on shopping around and comparing lenders?
 Good.
 It may be called a VA loan, but that does not mean you get it through the VA.
 A wide selection of approved private lenders offer VA loans, so you can compare them to get the best terms available.